TheTinHat/MaskMyPy/docs/index.md

 donutmask = Donut_MaxK(
-    sensitive, # Name of the sensitive geodataframe population=population, # Name of the census geodataframe population_column='pop', # Name of the column containing the population field max_k_anonymity=1000, # The maximum possible k-anonymity value ratio=0.2, # The ratio used to define the minimum possible k-anonymity value. distribution='uniform', # The distribution to use when displacing points.
+    sensitive, # Name of the sensitive geodataframe population=population, # Name of the census geodataframe pop_col='pop', # Name of the column containing the population field max_k_anonymity=1000, # The maximum possible k-anonymity value ratio=0.2, # The ratio used to define the minimum possible k-anonymity value. distribution='uniform', # The distribution to use when displacing points.
 Other options include 'gaussian' and 'areal'.
 'Areal' distribution means points are more likely to be displaced further within the range.